abo-abo/hydra/README.md

 ### `head-hint`

-In case of a large body docstring, you usually don't want the head hint to show up, since you've already documented it the the body docstring.
+In case of a large body docstring, you usually don't want the head hint to show up, since you've already documented it in the body docstring.
 You can set the head hint to `nil` to do this.

 Example: